 However, whilst this ad hoc case study illustrated the importance of data linkage, Cleaton underlined the sustained need to scale data linkage in a way that is less reactive, bespoke and resource-intensive.
 Amidst the international trend of fewer people responding to surveys, analysts need to be able to accurately combine pre-existing data sets, including administrative data.

-To rise to this challenge, Cleaton and her colleagues of ONS data engineers are finding innovative ways of making admin data, which can be anything from tax records, benefits and education data to information from utility suppliers, to be transformed in a form that allows it to be used for statistical insight.
+Rising to the challenge, Cleaton and her colleagues of ONS data engineers are finding innovative ways of making admin data, which can be anything from tax records, benefits and education data to information from utility suppliers, to be transformed into a format that allows it to be used for statistical insight.

 “Beyond the challenge of multi-party coordination, connecting disparate administrative datasets with different unique identifiers, such as NHS numbers or National Insurance Numbers, can be complex and time-consuming.
 Data linkage bridges this gap by utilising demographic information like names, addresses, date of birth, sex, and ethnicity to join records accurately.
-This process is crucial for informing evidence-based decision-making.”
+This process is crucial for informing evidence-based decision-making,” Cleaton noted.

 Combining advances in data science and computing capability, automated data linkage underlies the Reference Data Management Framework (RDMF), providing high-quality reference data and indexing services about businesses, addresses, people, classifications, and geographies, transferring the best practices of software engineering to ONS’ data teams.